Information about the course

 Leading academics from York Business School and digital marketing experts from Mediaworks deliver the majority of the course.
 In addition, external trainers and consultants are sometimes used to enhance the learning experience.

-No. However, having access to an organisation in which you can practise the skills developed and the knowledge acquired through the course will aid your learning.
-Given the applied approach adopted throughout the course, if you do not have access to an organisation, you may struggle to apply some of the learning and practice utilising some of the online tools we will engage with throughout the course.
+No. However, having access to an organisation in which you can practise the skills developed and the knowledge acquired through this course will aid your learning.
+Given the applied approach adopted throughout the course, if you do not have access to an organisation, you may struggle to apply some of the learning, and utilising some of the online tools we will engage with.

 A module is the basic building block of a programme/course.
 Modules usually take three months to complete.
-When you successfully complete a module, you’ll earn credits.
+When you successfully complete a module, you will earn credits.

-On this course, you will study five separate modules that all contribute to your MSc Digital Marketing and Data Analytics qualification.
+On this course, you will study five separate modules that all contribute to your qualification as a Master in Digital Marketing and Data Analytics.